POM: Prescription only medicine

 This information is intended for use by health professionals

-Moclobemide 150 mg film-coated tablet
+Moclobemide 150 mg film-coated tablets

-Each tablet contains 150 mg moclobemide.
+Each film-coated tablet contains 150 mg of moclobemide.

 For the full list of excipients, see section 6.1.

 Beige, oval, with score line on both sides.